xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractmemberdeftype/argsstring.md

+The argument string for function members.

 ## Signature

 ```typescript
 argsstring?: string | undefined;
 ```

+## Remarks

+Contains the parameter list specification for function-like members, including parameter types, names, and default values.
+This information is essential for understanding function signatures and usage.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>